Joshrbalch/CS445-CTF/easyREADME.txt

 Points: 125pts

 You are given a password manager software that holds the passwords for every system in the company.
-Previous reverse engineers have attempted to break in by trying to find the passwords, but have failed.
+Previous reverse engineers have attempted to break in by trying to find the password, but have failed.
 It is up to you to recover the admin password and save the company.
 All others attemped to find the password and have failed, will you take a differet approach?
 Knowledge of decompilation will be needed to search for what others may have missed with in the executable.